Burbyleo/WeatherForecastTelegram_bot/README.md

 # WeatherForecastTelegram_bot
-Bot in telegram,that shows the weather forecast
+This is just template of bot which shows weather forecast in current time.
+Token for your bot can be taken from BotFather.